10 Top tips for visiting beautiful Bali after the Pandemic

 10) Living and working in Bali

 I’ve given you a lot to start off with!
-However, if your Bali holiday turns into an ‘I want to stay in Bali forever’ moment… then check out my 'BALI LIVING' Online Course on how to LIVE & WORK IN BALI!
+However, if your Bali holiday turns into an ‘I want to stay in Bali forever’ moment… or even just a couple of months of your year while it's winter back home... then check out my 'BALI LIVING' Online Course on how to LIVE & WORK IN BALI!

 I hope this info provides you with insight, inspiration and some local tips on how to explore these islands in a conscious, healthy and happy way.